-SHE IS OR HAS:

-SHE IS MORE DESIRABLE IN:
+SHE IS OR HAS: SHE IS MORE DESIRABLE IN:

-- 1. General Appearance and Walk
+- General Appearance and Walk

 - a. more attractive in framework being:

 - 1.) more feminine

-- 2.) more upstanding
+- more upstanding

 - b. walks more smoothly

-- c. walks more easily

-- d. walks with a more impressive carriage
+- c. walks more easilyd. walks with a more impressive carriage

-- 2. Stature

-- a. taller at the withers than at the hips

-- b. longer in bone pattern throughout

-- 3. Head and Breed Characteristics
+- Head and Breed Characteristics 2.

 - a. cleaner cut

-- b. more balanced in length, width and depth
+- a. more balanced in length, width and depth

-- c. broader in the muzzle
+- b. broader in the muzzle

-- d. fuller nostrils
+- c. fuller nostrils

-- e. more cleanly sculpted head with more alert eyes
+- d. more cleanly sculpted head with more alert eyes

-- f. more breed character about the head, especially in:
+- e. more breed character about the head, especially in:

 - 1.) straightness (or curvature) of the nose

-- 2.) length of ears
+- length of ears

 - 3.) set to the ears

 - 4.) markings on the face

-- g. stronger jaw

-- h. neater in poll area
+- g. stronger jaw h. neater in poll area

-- i. more angular junction to the throat

-- j. shows more desirable breed characteristics due to coloration

-- 4. Front End Assembly

-- a. blends more smoothly from the neck into the withers

-- b. withers more prominently arched to the point of the shoulder

-- c. point of shoulder more smoothly set against the body

-- d. a tighter junction of shoulder blades with the withers

-- e. smoother blending of shoulder blades against the chest wall

-- f. point of elbow more tightly/smoothly set against the chest wall:
+- i. more angular junction to the throatj. shows more desirable breed characteristics due to coloration - 3.
+Front End Assembly - a. blends more smoothly from the neck into the withers - b. withers more prominently arched to the point of the shoulder - c. point of shoulder more smoothly set against the body - d. a tighter junction of shoulder blades with the withers - e. smoother blending of shoulder blades against the chest wall - f. point of elbow more tightly/smoothly set against the chest wall: - 1.) at rest - 2.) in motion